-Crew Supporters Pacers
+Crew and Supporters

-Crew and Spectator Information
+Crew and Supporter Information

 Support crews are most welcome at the Tarawera Ultra Marathon.
 We love support crews – especially those that dress up and cheer loudly!
 The more people and the more enthusiastic you are – the better the atmosphere for the runners.
 To keep the event manageable as well as fair and safe for all runners, and to make sure support crews do not get lost, there is some information that support crews need to know.

 Support crews are in for a real treat.
-This is a spectacular course and you’ll get to see some an amazing part of New Zealand.
+This is a spectacular course and you’ll get to see some amazing parts of New Zealand.
 Please bear in mind that there will be hundreds of support crew vehicles driving and parking on narrow roads.
 Please keep your speed down and be careful entering and exiting all parking areas.
 There is absolutely no need to speed to see your runner at the next Aid Station.
 You have plenty of time.

 DRIVING INSTRUCTIONS FOR THE ROTORUA END OF THE COURSE